GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 James 4:6 & 1 Peter 5:5 (see also Proverbs 3:34)

-Get a hold of this: God literally opposes the arrogant, that is, he resists them; Proverbs 16:5 even goes so far as to say “the LORD detests all the proud of heart” (emphasis added).
-Yet, thankfully, he gives his awesome grace to the humble, which means his favor.
+We must get a hold of this: God literally opposes the arrogant, that is, he resists them; Proverbs 16:5 even goes so far as to say “the LORD detests all the proud of heart” (emphasis added).
+Yet, thankfully, God gives his awesome grace to the humble, which means his favor.
 This explains why the LORD only offers the grace of his forgiveness to those who are humble enough to acknowledge and turn from their transgressions, as shown here:

 If we claim to be without sin, we deceive ourselves and the truth is not in us.
 9 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.